 Sometimes people need extra support to cope with life’s stresses.
 That’s where the Regions Hospital DayBridge Program can help.
 We have the expertise to help people handle everyday stressors, heal old wounds, and develop new ways to grow and strengthen coping skills.

 The DayBridge partial hospitalization program (PHP) is part of Regions Hospital’s mental health services.
-We’re a recognized leader in providing diagnosis, treatment and crisis intervention services.
+We’re a recognized leader in providing diagnosis, mental health treatment and crisis intervention services.
 DayBridge has been carefully designed to promote healing, while also providing comfort and safety.